isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 I was ushered into the living room where the banquet was being prepared.

 "You are almost forty and still want to follow in the footsteps of a man of letters, you are naive despite your appearance.
-Neither independence nor a house on fire suits you.
-Are you bewitched by women?"
+Neither a villain nor a living hell suits you.
+Are you in women?"

 I brushed off his words and stared at the cup of local liquor.
 I had been distracted by the gaze of the Buddha called Amitabha on the alcove, the copy of the fresco wall painting from Hōryūji Temple.